 Residential construction waste must be collected by a private hauler or contractor.
 Small amounts of Do It Yourself construction waste that would fit in a regular size pick-up truck no higher than the top of the bed can be taken to the Omohundro or East Convenience Center.

-Public Works will provide customers additional recycling carts (up to 3) and monthly collection of recycling at no additional cost.
+We will provide customers additional recycling carts (up to 3) and monthly collection of recycling at no additional cost.

 How to Use Your Trash Cart

 - On your pick-up day, place your cart on the curb or in the alley with the arrow on the lid pointing toward the street or alley.
 Your trash will be picked up between the hours of 7 a.m. and 5 p.m.

 - Do not place the cart within 3 feet of any stationary object such as a car, mailbox, utility pole, recycling cart, etc.

 - Do not place the cart under wires, tree limbs, building overhangs or other items that could be damaged.
 Please make sure there is 15 feet of clearance.

 - All items must be bagged and placed inside the trash cart.
 Items that are placed outside the trash cart will not be picked up.

 - Please remove your cart from the street by 7 p.m. on pick-up day.

 Number of Carts Issued Per Service Address

 Each service address is issued 1 brown department approved curbside cart for trash disposal at newly constructed homes.
 Residents and businesses that currently have more than 2 trash carts will be able to continue their same level of waste collection service but will be charged for the collection and disposal fee for waste in additional carts.
 Additional recycling carts are available at no cost.